 Here are a few of the many ways homeowners waste energy on heating and air conditioning, often without even being aware of it.

 ● Leaving the door open: It’s not uncommon for folks to leave the front or back door open while doing yard work.
 It may be convenient but all that heated or cooled air that’s leaking out will need to be replaced.
-Even folks who don’t leave the back door open while shovelling the deck often leave the door between the kitchen and the garage open while they’re doing things in the garage like cleaning the car or looking for something that’s stored there.
+Even folks who don’t leave the back door open while shoveling the deck often leave the door between the kitchen and the garage open while they’re doing things in the garage like cleaning the car or looking for something that’s stored there.

 ● Using lights during the day: Having the lights on in the kitchen during the day is an all too common occurrence.
 Folks tend to use artificial light during the day as a kind of ‘filler’ light but most of the time the ambient natural light is enough and the filler light is really just a superfluous waste of energy.
 Same thing in the bathroom.
 If there’s a window in the bathroom pull the curtains and let in the light.
 If you’re worried about privacy apply a privacy film to the window that will let in the light and keep out prying eyes.

-● Having an uninsulated garage door: Any rooms that abut the garage are going to lose heat through the walls and floor (if there’s a second storey room over the garage).
+● Having an uninsulated garage door: Any rooms that abut the garage are going to lose heat through the walls and floor (if there’s a second-story room over the garage).
 It’s in your interest to minimize how much heat is lost in this manner and one thing that will help you save energy is to insulate the garage door.
 An insulated door can raise the temperature in the garage by up to 10 degrees and reduce the amount of heat that is siphoned off from the rest of the house.

 Other ways heating and air conditioning systems are unnecessarily taxed include: